Eerie Assignment

 Eerie Assignment is a memoir written by South African journalist Sizwe Sama Yende.
 It was released by Lesedi House Publishers in May 2017.

 The book talks about Sama Yende's experience being an investigative journalist in Mpumalanga during deputy president David Mabuza's rule as Premier of Mpumalanga and ANC provincial chairperson.

-Sama Yende describes the atmosphere of fear in a province infamous of politically motivated assassinations, corruption, greed and the efforts by politicians to silent journalists, either through bribes or threats.
+Sama Yende describes the atmosphere of fear in a province infamous of politically motivated assassinations, corruption, greed and the efforts by politicians to silence journalists, either through bribes or threats.